Aramane: Plot

 Arun is a photographer employed in a studio in Mysore.
 Also in the city is a very wealthy Rajashekhara Aras, living in his palatial house.
 Now a loner separated from his family, he has become a hard drinker, living with his manservant Basava.
 Arun is called one day to Aras' house to get his photo clicked for an official document.
 They befriend each other over a drink and Aras reveals to Arun that his children have left him when they learn of his decision to remarry on his wife's passing, twenty-two years ago.
 He wishes to get a photo clicked with his family one last time and pleads Arun to unite him with his three children who are now living Sydney, Bangalore, and Washington, D.C.
 Arun, initially reluctant, sees his distress and assures him.

-On learning that the husband of Aras' eldest daughter is a Police commissioner in Bangalore, he acquires their residential address and befriends the couple's younger daughter Neethu.
-She is shocked by his revelation of her grandfather's existence, who she had always thought was dead as told by her parents.With Neethu's help he meets her elder sister Geetha who is a doctor in Mysore and befriends her.
+On learning that the husband of Aras' eldest daughter is Prakash, a police commissioner in Bangalore, he acquires their residential address and befriends the couple's younger daughter Neetha.
+She is shocked by his revelation of her grandfather's existence, who she had always thought was dead as told by her parents.
+With Neetha's help he meets her elder sister Geetha who is a doctor in Mysore and befriends her.
 Gradually Arun falls in love with Geetha and Aras gets to know about Arun's love and feels happy and tells him to propose to her.
 Arun goes to propose to Geetha but Geetha excitedly tells Arun she is in love with her colleague and requests Arun to unite them as Geetha sees Arun as her best friend.
 Heartbroken Arun decides to unite the family during Geetha's marriage and finally he convinces Savitri, the elder daughter of Aras and she reconciles with her father and the whole family is united in Geetha's marriage.
 Arun finally takes their family picture and leaves the hall broken.